b4mad/racing/README.md

 https://b4mad.racing - https://pitwall.b4mad.racing

-### A telemetry data collection pipeline for simracers.
+### A telemetry data collection pipeline for simracers :racing_car:

 The current implementation allows you to collect telemetry data from multiple racing games via a [SimHub](https://www.simhubdash.com/) Plugin, which will send the data to a server in the cloud, where it's stored in a time-series database.
 You can then visualize the data in a customizable dashboarding tool.